-Shannon Huey, Clinical Medical Assistant and Precert Specialist in our office, shares her very personal story of melanoma and encourages us to be skin aware!
+Shannon Huey, our Patient Care Coordinator Surgical, shares her very personal story of melanoma and encourages us to be skin aware!

 “You dodged a bullet.”
 That’s what my dermatologist told me when I got my first melanoma.
 He said it was a good thing that I came in to have the spot checked out.
 Being 38 years old and having 2 little kids to raise, I was pretty surprised and concerned to learn this had actually happened to me.
 I never thought it would happen.